Adam Raphael

 Adam Eliot Geoffrey Raphael (born 22 April 1938) is an English journalist and author.
 In the British Press Awards of 1973, he was named Journalist of the Year for his work on labour conditions in South Africa, and he has also been a presenter of BBC Television's Newsnight.
 Since 2004, he has edited The Good Hotel Guide.
-He is not to be confused with another BBC producer of the same name, Adam Jocelyn Raphael (1937–1999).
+He is not to be confused with a BBC producer of the same name, Adam Jocelyn Raphael (1937–1999).

 Early life

 The son of Geoffrey George Raphael and his wife Nancy Raphael (née Rose), Raphael was educated at two independent schools: Arnold House School in St John's Wood in north-west London, and Charterhouse in Godalming, Surrey (where he was a contemporary of David Dimbleby), followed by Oriel College, Oxford, graduating with a BA with Honours in History.